Eun/watermark/README.md

 # watermark
-watermark an image with a specific text
+watermark an image with a specific text.
+Also as a web version here: https://eun.github.io/watermark

 ## Installation